DoubleDeez/MDFramework/README.md

 # How to use MDFramework
 ## Caveats and Assumptions
+MDFramework makes the following assumptions:
-MDFramework assumes the names of nodes do not change after they've been added to the scene.
+* The names of nodes do not change after they've been added to the scene.
+* The names of nodes are unique

 ## Command Line Arguments
 TODO